How to Mulligan Kenrith, the Returned King

 No signup required to try tools.

-When to keep marginal hands
+When to keep a borderline seven

 Play vs draw